-In addition to the University’s general admission requirements, the following credentials are recommended for those seeking admission to the Honors Program:
+In addition to the University’s general admission requirements, the following credentials are required for those seeking admission to the Honors Program:

-- Minimum high school or college GPA of 3.5
+- Minimum high school or college GPA of 3.50 (unweighted)

-- Minimum composite (Math and Critical Reading) SAT score of 1270 on the new test, 1200 on the old test, and/or composite (English, Reading, Math, and Science) ACT score of 26.
-International students must present a TOEFL score of 617 on the paper-based test or 260 for a computer-based test.
+- Preferred minimum composite (Math and Critical Reading) SAT score of 1200, and/or composite (English, Reading, Math, and Science) ACT score of 26.

-- All applicants should demonstrate an enthusiasm for reading and a strong background in research and writing.
+- All applicants should demonstrate an enthusiasm for reading, research and writing.